foglienimatteo/GaPSE.jl/docs/src/SplineTheory.md

+# MySpline

+The mathematical procedure we implemented in GaPSE is based on:
-The theory bechind these Struct is taken from the book of Parviz Moin, _"Fundamentals of Engineering Numerical Analysis"_ (2010), Cambridge University Press.
+- Parviz Moin, _"Fundamentals of Engineering Numerical Analysis"_ (2010),
+  Cambridge University Press: Second edition, Chapter 1.2, "Cubic Spline Interpolation"
+-

-## Mathematical Derivation
+## Derivation of the equation system for the cubic spline

 Let us suppose to have a set of $N$ data points $(x_i, y_i), \forall i=1,...,N$ that we want to use to create our cubic spline.